 Attending meetings that your team leads

 Most of us have had first-hand experience overcoming the challenge of delegating work.
-There’s a fine line between letting your team take on new responsibilities and letting them take all of the responsibility.
+There’s a fine line between letting your team take on additional responsibilities and letting them take all the responsibility.

 You can work on better delegating work by: